-Some dogs who suffer from Chiari malformations may not experience any symptoms at all.
-In fact, it is believed that nearly 95% of all Cavalier King Charles Spaniels (AKA King Charles Spaniels) will suffer from Chiari-like malformations to some degree however only 25% of them will go on to experience any symptoms of the disease.
+Some dogs suffering from Chiari malformations may not experience any symptoms.
+It is believed that nearly 95% of all Cavalier King Charles Spaniels (AKA King Charles Spaniels) will suffer from Chiari-like malformations to some degree however only 25% of them will go on to experience any symptoms of the disease.

-Many researchers who originally believed that Chiari malformations was a very rare condition are now beginning to re-think this belief as more and more dogs seem be diagnosed with “symptom” free cases of Chiari-like malformations due to the increase in the availability of technology which can be used to screen for this condition.
+Because of this many researchers who initially believed that Chiari malformations were a scarce condition are now beginning to re-think this belief as more and more dogs seem be diagnosed with “symptom” free cases of Chiari-like malformations due to the increase in the availability of technology which can be used to screen for this condition.

 Diagnosis and Treatment

-You veterinarian may also request to have a magnetic resonance imaging (MRI) test performed so that the posterior fossa portion of your dog’s brain can be view.
-However due to the cost, and the fact that it’s results really won’t have any bearing on the treatment plan prescribed, most vets will tend to avoid taking an MRI when possible.
+In some cases, your veterinarian may also request a magnetic resonance imaging (MRI) test performed so that the posterior fossa portion of your dog’s brain can be viewed.
+However, the cost and its results won’t have any bearing on the prescribed treatment plan, so most vets will avoid taking an MRI when possible.

 Which reminds us…

-Because not only are you agreeing to feed, house and love your pet, you’re also agreeing to take care of your animal if he or she ever gets sick.
+Because you agree to feed, house and love your pet, you also agree to take care of your animal if they ever get sick.

 And guess what?

 Pets get sick and injured all the time!
-So, while we would love to just talk about all the “fun” things about owing a pet, we also want to talk about some of the “crummy” things too so that “our” pet owners are the good kind.
-The kind that are there for their animals in both good times and in bad.
+So, while we would love to talk about all the “fun” things about owning a pet, we also want to talk about some of the “crummy” things too so that “our” pet owners are the good kind.
+The kind that are there for their animals in both good times and wrong.
 Which brings us back to…

 Treatment of Chiari malformations in dogs

-When it comes to treating a dog that has been diagnosed with Chiari malformations, its really going to come down to how “severe” the Chiari malformations is, whether or not your dog is also suffering from syringomyelia.
+When it comes to treating a dog diagnosed with Chiari malformations, it will come down to how “severe” the Chiari malformations are, whether or not your dog is also suffering from syringomyelia.

-Syringomyelia is a rare neurological disorder that is often associated with dogs suffering from Chiari malformations where the affected dog will develop cysts within the spinal cord.
+Syringomyelia is a rare neurological disorder often associated with dogs suffering from Chiari malformations where the affected dog develops cysts within the spinal cord.

-These “fluid filled” cysts or syrinx will slowly expand and grow larger over time creating increased pressure within the spinal cord of the affected dog often times causing these animals to develop pain in further neurological disorders as the dog ages.
+These “fluid-filled” cysts or syrinx will slowly expand and grow larger over time, creating increased pressure within the affected dog’s spinal cord, often causing these animals to develop pain in further neurological disorders as the dog ages.

-As we’ve already stated, most dogs who suffer from Chiari malformations will remain asymptomatic and likely go their entire lives without ever diagnosing their condition.
+As we’ve already stated, most dogs suffering from Chiari malformations will remain asymptomatic and likely go their entire lives without diagnosing their condition.
 This is particularly true with the:

 Now for those…

-Dogs who do develop symptoms, treatment options will typically consist of prescribing medications that will help alleviate the symptoms or in some cases surgery.
+For dogs who develop symptoms, treatment options will typically consist of prescribing medications that will help alleviate the symptoms or surgery.

 Common medications that may be prescribed can include:

-- Analgesics or pain reliever used to minimize the neuropathic pain associated with this condition,
+- Analgesics or pain relievers used to minimize the neuropathic pain associated with this condition,

 - Anti-inflammatory drugs and steroidal anti-inflammatory drugs,